 Agile teams succeed or fail as teams.
 And developers really need to buy into the concept of the team, and the success or failure of the team as a team.
-This may mean helping out in areas developers traditionally do not get involved.
+This may mean helping out in the areas developers traditionally do not get involved.
 A good Agile developer understands this and can do what it takes to make the team successful sprint after sprint.

 Agile developers are willing to learn and like mentoring

 Cross-training, learning, and mentoring are great aspects of a highly functioning Agile team.
-The best developers strive to share their knowledge with others and a passion for learning from others.
+The best developers strive to share their knowledge with others and have a passion for learning from others.
 This is critical for any Agile team where the most productive teams are cross-functional.

 1. Design thinking for the start

 Agile practices help people to get new ideas and experiences for improving their daily work in application development with team collaboration.

 These practices will help you to better understand what you are doing and why you are doing it.
 You will also get a better understanding of how to measure the outcomes.
 A design approach will assist you to start discovery easier.

 Agile software development projects usually require focusing on adapting to rapidly changing app development environments.
 However, this adaptive approach usually makes it harder for developers to understand and report what they will do in the next sprint.

 The predictive approach pays more attention to analyzing known risks and detailed planning of future sprints.

 Apply continuous integration practices to improve your solution before deploying code into production.
 To adopt modern application frameworks, use automated tools to address complex continuous integration procedures.
 Automated continuous integration also enables Agile developers to improve their application development agility through learning and using open source tools and patterns.